-A flow graph is a pictorial representation 20 (END) gram and not the program itself, just as a topographic map.
+A flow graph is a pictorial representation of a program and not the program itself, just as a topographic map.

 You can't always associate the parts of a program in a unique way with flow graph parts because many program structures, such as if-then-else constructs, consists of a combination of decisions, junctions, and processes.